-Capital project managers can choose to plan now for the high end of the uncertainty range (e.g., 83 inches by 2100 according to RCP 8.5) - particularly for assets that must maintain their function if inundated.
-Alternatively, it might be appropriate to plan for the most likely scenario (e.g., 33 inches by 2100 according to RCP 4.5) while completing sensitivity testing and developing appropriate adaptation strategies that could be implemented in the future to accommodate higher sea level rise estimates (e.g. for projects that have adaptive capacity - see Section 2.c. for a discussion of adaptive capacity).
-This latter approach accommodates uncertainties in the science and allows for flexibility should the higher-end of the sea level rise projections become more likely.

-Although sea level rise estimates presented in Table 2 are presented relative to specific time horizons (e.g., 2030, 2050, and 2100), these estimates can be interpolated for alternate time horizons (e.g., 2080) if needed to consider different project planning horizons (See Appendix 3).
+In most cases, it is appropriate to plan for the Intermediate or Intermediate-High scenarios while completing sensitivity testing and developing appropriate adaptation strategies that could be implemented in the future (e.g. for projects that have adaptive capacity - see Section 2.c. for a discussion of adaptive capacity).
+Alternately, capital project managers may choose to plan now for the High Scenario (e.g., 6.6 feet of sea level rise by 2100) - particularly for new assets with a long functional lifespan that must maintain their function as a critical service if inundated (e.g., emergency medical facility, transit center, fire station).
+This approach flexibly accommodates uncertainties in the science should the higher-end of the sea level rise projections become more likely.
+Although sea level rise estimates presented in Table 1 are presented relative to specific time horizons (e.g., 2030, 2050, and 2100), these estimates can be interpolated for alternate time horizons (e.g., 2080) if needed to consider different project planning horizons (See Appendix 3).